About anxiety in autistic children and teenagers

 If your child gets anxious in social situations, you could practise these together.
 You could practise different situations and take turns playing different roles.
 Try to keep the scenarios short and simple, and encourage and praise your child.

 Getting help with managing anxiety in autistic children and teenagers

 A psychologist might be able to help if your child is very anxious.
-Psychologists have specialised training in mental health conditions, and can work directly with your child and family to develop strategies for reducing anxiety.
+A psychologist can work directly with your child and family to develop strategies for reducing anxiety.

-- therapies and supports that use gradual exposure to help children face their fears – for example, the stepladder approach
+- Therapies and supports that use gradual exposure to help children face their fears – this might include the stepladder approach.

-- social stories – these can help prepare children for unfamiliar or stressful situations that generally make them anxious
+- Social stories – these can prepare children for unfamiliar or stressful situations that generally make them anxious.

-- relaxation training to help your child learn to relax.
+- Relaxation training – this can help your child learn to relax.

 Mental health occupational therapists are another option to help your child with managing anxiety.

-Medication can also help reduce anxiety symptoms in autistic children.
-It’s usually recommended only when anxiety is affecting a child’s everyday life and behaviour strategies haven’t reduced the anxiety enough.
+Medicine can also reduce anxiety symptoms in autistic children.
+It’s usually recommended only when anxiety is affecting a child’s everyday life and other strategies haven’t reduced the anxiety enough.
 You can speak to your GP or paediatrician about this option.